brendan-richy/datafinal/csharp_fundamentals/sets.md

 Symmetric Difference (A Δ B) = {1, 2, 4, 5}
 ```

 As you can see, this difference, does not contain the element 3.
-That's because it is present in both set A and B. All other elements in those sets are in the resulting difference, because they are unique to that set and not shared.
+Thats because it is present in both set A and B. All other elements in those sets are in the resulting difference, because they are unique to that set and not shared.

 ## Creating a Set